Go straight from the airport into the heart of the Renaissance. Find out about taking the train from Milan Malpensa Airport to Florence.

 Milan’s Malpensa Airport (MXP) is the second-busiest airport in Italy, after Rome’s Fiumicino, and one of the main entry points for international travelers.
 If your heart is set on Renaissance Italy, however, you’ll need to leave Milan and make your way to Florence.

-Malpensa isn’t connected to Italy’s high-speed rail network, but it does have a train station from which you can get into Milan's city center and then continue on towards Florence by the fastest trains Trenitalia has.
+Malpensa isn’t connected to Italy’s high-speed rail network, but it does have a train station from which you can get into Milan's city center and then continue on towards Florence.
 Taking the train saves you an hour when compared to driving the 220 miles (355 km), and you’ll be more relaxed in the process.

 Frequent Trains from Milan Malpensa Airport to Florence